vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 #### Postgres

 We use the Digital Ocean managed SQL database service, this delivers a highly available database backend.
-We the the integrated pgBouncer connection pool.
+Updates and maintenance are performed by Digital Ocean, independent of our administration efforts.

 There is one active Postgres database instance (Majel) with 2 vCPU and 4GB of memory, with a standby instance ready to take over automatically in the event of system failure.

+Digital Ocean instance "T-Shirt" sizes for databases are done by vCPU, memory, disk size, and connections to the database.
+The connection count limits are based on sizing best practices for PostgreSQL, with a few held in reserve for their use to manage the service.
+Digital Ocean has an integrated "Connection Pool" feature of their platform which in effect puts the pgBouncer utility in front of the database.
+This effectively acts as a load balancer for the database, to make sure that connections to the database by Mastodon cannot stay open and consume resources

 #### Object Store